Marcia Lucas: Death

+Legacy

 In an interview, Mark Hamill cited Marcia for her contributions to Star Wars.
-In Mythmaker: The Life and Work of George Lucas, filmmaker John Milius described Marcia's contributions to Milius's own films and those of George Lucas, Steven Spielberg, and Martin Scorsese, calling her one of the best editors he knew.
+In the 1999 biography Mythmaker: The Life and Work of George Lucas, filmmaker John Milius described Marcia's contributions to Milius's own films and those of George Lucas, Steven Spielberg, and Martin Scorsese, calling her one of the best editors he knew.

 In 2021, SFGate published an article calling Marcia the "secret weapon of Star Wars", further stating that: "Considering the reaction to the Star Wars prequels and George's distance from the franchise now, it's not a stretch to say that Marcia was actually the glue that kept the galaxy far, far away together.
 Or, at the very least, helped repair it when it needed to be fixed."
 Some have called George the "head" of Star Wars and Marcia the "heart," though Marcia commented: "I wouldn't think so.
 I definitely made scenes work.
 I made the end battle work, I definitely had a lot to do with making it work, but I wasn't the writer and I wasn't the director, and I didn't come up with the creative names, Darth Vader, Luke Skywalker.
 All those names are classics.
 George came up with all of it using his amazing imagination."

 In J. W. Rinzler's posthumous final book, Howard Kazanjian: A Producer's Life, Lucas criticized the later Star Wars films.
 She revealed that upon seeing The Phantom Menace, she "cried because [she] didn't think it was very good," particularly criticizing the age gap between romantic leads Anakin Skywalker and Padmé Amidala.
 About the sequel trilogy, she stated that Kathleen Kennedy and J. J. Abrams "don't get it," saying that she was furious at the deaths of Han Solo and Luke Skywalker, as well as the lack of an explanation for Rey's powers.